NagusameCS/IVY/terms.md

     -  Repost or distribute materials for commercial use.
     -  Train or fine-tune AI models using content from IVY or its [GitHub repository](https://github.com/NagusameCS/IVY).
     -  Scrape or mine any content from the site or its repository for any automated use, especially related to machine learning or data collection.

+  -  The **written content** of this site—including lessons, problems, and explanations—is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+    - You are free to share and adapt the materials for non-commercial purposes, provided you give appropriate credit and distribute any derivative works under the same license.
+  - The **source code** used to build and operate IVY is licensed under the **MIT License**.
+	  -	This means you are free to use, modify, and distribute the code for any purpose, including commercial use, as long as the original license and copyright notice are included.
 ---

 - **5. No User Submissions**